GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/vpc/vm-has-external-ip.md

 ### Description

-Based on the source NIC, IP adddress type, diagnostic process would be directed towards troubleshooting NATGW or direct external connectivity
+Based on the source NIC, IP address type, diagnostic process would be directed towards troubleshooting NATGW or direct external connectivity